 Support the Voluntary Assisted Dying Bill (NSW)

-The cross-party NSW Parliamentary Working Group on Assisted Dying has unveiled a draft Voluntary Assisted Dying Bill 2017 (NSW) for public consultation, with the aim of introducing it to Upper House of the NSW Parliament in September for debate shortly afterwards.
+On 16 May The NSW Parliamentary Working Group on Assisted Dying unveiled their draft Voluntary Assisted Dying Bill 2017 (NSW) for public consultation, with the aim of introducing it to Upper House of the NSW Parliament in September for debate shortly afterwards.
 The bill is the result of two years’ consultation by the working group and would give terminally ill patients, aged over 25, with less the 12 months to live, the right to request and receive assistance to end their lives with medical help, if they are experiencing severe pain, suffering or incapacity.

 On 3 July Myles Houlbrook-Walk spoke live on community radio station 2SER to Dying with Dignity NSW Vice President Shayne Higson (pictured) about the bill and what it will mean to pass this bill, not only in NSW but all of Australia.
 Producer Monica Samayoa has published the audio of this interesting interview – Click for audio

 The Bill was released at Parliament House on 16 May 2017, at a special media event where Annie Gabrielides, who is living with Motor Neurone Disease, presented her Change.org petition asking the politicians to “Don’t leave me trapped in a dying body – allow me to die peacefully”

 Most Australians support voluntary assisted dying